jpmaida/tekton-cicd-trusted-artifact-signer/README.md

 # CICD using Tekton and Red Hat Trusted Artifact Signer
-Repository dedicated to CICD pipeline that generates application's container images and sign them using Red Hat Trusted Artifact Signer
+Repository dedicated to CICD pipeline that generates application's container images and sign them using Red Hat Trusted Artifact Signer.
+This entire environment was built using OpenShift 4.14.

 ## Install